geomagpy/IMBOT/README.md

 1. download/sync data sources to local harddrive
    - scheduled jon of download_min and download_sec which are both making use of wget
    - step1, step2 minute; step1 second are copied to the harddisk
-   - TODO step3 minute
+   - step3 minute plus conversion
-   - TODO step2 second requires an rsync process as new data is uploaded and referee reports are downloaded
+   - step2 second requires an rsync process as new data is uploaded and referee reports are downloaded
    - TODO monitor these jobs
-2. scan.py is called to update local memory based on download folders
+2. imbot_scan.py is called to update local memory based on download folders
    - creates a local memory file with all step and analysis information for all data sets
-   - TODO require a backup of the memory (weekly)
+   - require a backup of the memory (weekly) - using MARTAS
-   - TODO monitor
+   - monitor using MARTAS
 3. analysis.py is called to extract modified data from memory and run min/sec analysis
    - run the jobs and create mails
-   - TODO send mails to receivers
+   - send mails to receivers
    - TODO create reports and send via messenger and mail
    - monitor successful completion of analysis

-REMOVE password for data access in download tool

 ## Appendix 4: setting up an IMBOT server from scratch

 ### Installing packages based on Ubunutu >= 20.04

 - install magpy>=2.0 (follow the magpy installation instructions, used for read/write)
-- get MARTAS and install a dummy martas job, telegram (used for monitoring)
+- get MARTAS and install a dummy martas job, telegram (used for monitoring and backup)
 - sudo apt-get install curlftpfs (mounting external devices)
 - sudo apt install p7zip-full p7zip-rar (unpacking second data)
 - sudo apt install wine (for check1min dos program)